david-wb/gaze-estimation/README.md

 # Gaze Estimation with Deep Learning

 This project implements a deep learning model to predict eye region landmarks and gaze direction.
-The model is trained on a set of compute generated eye images synthesized using UnityEyes [1].
+The model is trained on a set of computer generated eye images synthesized with UnityEyes [1].
 This work is heavily based on [2] with some key modifications.

 ### Setup